scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/chart/README.md

 	return data;

 ```
-  Each chart application subscribed to "responseChannel" with msg-tag "chart" or "donut" or "gauge" gets updated everytime a rest api is called.
+  Each chart application subscribed to "responseChannel" with msg-tag "chart" or "chartline" or "donut" gets updated everytime a rest api is called.